xinwenfu/Cyber-Range/Setup/README.md

-Disable secure boot.
+Disable secure boot on a PC.
 Otherwise, have to configure virtualbox too for the sake of secure boot.

 ## [VirtualBox kernel modules do not match this version of VirtualBox](https://askubuntu.com/questions/837427/virtualbox-kernel-modules-do-not-match-this-version-of-virtualbox)